IamdLite/Positive-Hack-Bootcamp-2025/README.md

 To fully participate in the bootcamp, ensure you have:

 - **Hardware**: A laptop with at least 8GB RAM and 20GB free storage.
 - **Operating System**: Linux (e.g., Ubuntu 22.04), Windows 10/11, or macOS.
 - **Software**:
   - Git: For cloning and managing the repository.
   - Python 3.10+: For secure coding labs.
   - VirtualBox or Docker: For running lab environments.
   - Cybersecurity Tools: Nmap, Wireshark, Burp Suite, Metasploit (specific versions listed in [resources/tools.md](resources/tools.md)).
 - **Accounts**:
   - GitHub account for repository access and contributions.
-  - [Optional] Acess to the CyberED labs platform for practice (currently under negotiation).
+  - [Optional] Access to the CyberED labs platform for practice (currently under negotiation).

 *Note: Replace `[resources/tools.md]` with the actual path to your tools list.*